Franklin & Wolfe: Oldest Building in Columbia.

-1852 Fernando Yrizar sells to Alexander Franklin, Anspach Wolfe and Elias Compert for $1100 who have a variety store.
-Franklin-Wolfe Variety Store.
+1852 Fernando Yrizar sells the property with small house to Alexander Franklin, Anspach Wolfe and Elias Compert for $1100.
+The Franklin-Wolfe Variety Store begins.

 1854 Benj.
-M. Brainard agrees to let Franklin and Wolfe build a common brick wall on 4 inches of his property while they are constructing a 1 story brick building.
+M. Brainard agrees to let Franklin and Wolfe build a common brick wall on 4 inches of his property to construct a 1 story brick building.

-1854 August, brick building was finished.
+1854 August 12 - Brick building was finished.
 They move their Variety Store into the building.
 (The Variety Store will run until Dec.
 1859.)

 1866 Joseph Rodgers sold to David Levy, who runs a clothing and dry goods store.